 Honoring Montgomery County Women Who Served in the U.S. Armed and Uniformed Services

-As part of our Hometown Heroes recognition, the Montgomery County Commission on Veterans Affairs has begun collecting virtual tributes of women Veterans who have served or who are currently serving in the U.S. uniformed and armed services living in or from Montgomery County, Maryland to be shared on our website.
+As part of our Hometown Heroes recognition, the Montgomery County Commission on Veterans Affairs has begun collecting virtual tributes of women Veterans who have served in the U.S. Armed and Uniformed Services living in or from Montgomery County, Maryland to be shared on our website.

 The records show these women as enlisting, being originally from, or having at one time lived in Montgomery County, MD.
 We consider the U.S. Department of Defense home of entry records as the official designation of military residency.